 The 20th annual Bend Venture Conference is under way at the Tower Theater in downtown Bend.

-During Thursday’s early-stage pitch competition, founders of new companies delivered 3-minute presentations about their businesses.
+During Thursday’s early-stage pitch competition, founders of new companies delivered three-minute presentations about their businesses.

 “We all use apps that are frustrating because they start to get slow or buggy on us.
 You would hope that software developers know that something’s going wrong with it but it turns out 2 out of 3 software developers don’t know there’s something’s not working,” said Mike Ryan, Polaris founding software architect.
 “We want to make a tool that’s economical for all developers to use and change the math so developers know when their apps aren’t working.”